 Many of Jersey’s fine houses dating from the 18th and 19th century came from the exceptional profits made through the North Atlantic cod trade for families involved in Jersey’s fishing industry, earning them the nickname of ‘cod houses’.

-The proportions of cod houses often follow a symmetrical layout around a central staircase, similar in style to the English Georgian house with high ceiling heights, quality plasterwork and woodwork.
+The proportions of cod houses often follow a symmetrical layout around a central staircase, similar in style to the English Georgian house with high ceilings, quality plasterwork and woodwork.
 External rendering was considered a status symbol, and more elegant than a traditional granite finish, and off cuts of timber from the shipbuilding industry were sometimes used in roof construction.

 A notable feature of these houses is the use of hardwoods such as mahogany brought back as ballast from the Americas and used in fine staircases.
 According to tradition, if the newel post at the bottom of the banister of the main staircase has an inlaid button of ivory or mother-of-pearl on top, the house was paid for outright.

 There are few green field development sites left in Jersey.
-The majority of development sites are categorised as brown field - previously developed land that is not currently in use or under-utilised and offering redevelopment potential.
+The majority of development sites are categorised as brown field, previously developed land that is not currently in use or under-utilised and offering redevelopment potential.

 Development sites suitable for high value housing with valid planning consent frequently command a premium price, for the scope they offer to create a landmark building, designed to the exact requirements of the client.